Student Data Protection Officer

 Data is shared with approved third party vendors

 There are many software applications that require the input of limited student data in order function effectively.
 When we share student data with a third party vendor, the following three principles are followed:

-- The vendor/application must be approved by the Data Privacy Officer as compliant with federal and state privacy laws.
+- The vendor/application must be approved by the Data Protection Officer as compliant with federal and state privacy laws.
 The process is as follows: